sat-igor/moodle-local_reactjs/README.md

 # moodle-local_reactjs
-Moodle ReactJS - gives you ability to use ReactJS inside any moodle page.
+Moodle ReactJS - the gives you ability to use ReactJS inside any moodle page.

 ## Note for devs: